 - Allows the wearer to talk and breathe comfortably

 For patients with bruxism, a splint recommended by your dentist may need to be worn every time you got to sleep.You also need to wear a mouthguard whenever playing any contact sports to protect your teeth and mouth from injuries.

 High-quality Mouthguards and Splints at Wellington Point Dental

-If you grind your teeth or are into contact sports, be sure to have a mouthguard that’s custom-made by your dentist.
+If you grind your teeth or are into contact sports, be sure to have a splint or mouthguard that’s custom-made by your dentist.
 High-quality, customised